Leonard’s Bakery is Hawaii’s most popular malasada shop, where there is a line no matter when you visit.

-The reason for its popularity is that they fry them in the kitchen after receiving your order, so they are always fresh and piping hot.
+The reason for its popularity is that they fry them in the kitchen after receiving your order, so they are always fresh and hot.

-There are 9 items on Leonard’s Menu
+There are 9 types on the Leonard’s Menu

 Leonard’s Malasadas